MvrPgi/MvrPgi/README.md

-Sure, Alwyn!
-Below is a sample README profile that you can use for your GitHub or any other platform:

 Hi there, I'm Alwyn John M. Mercene! 👋
 Welcome to my profile!
 I'm an IT student at the Polytechnic University, and I have a passion for technology and sports.